Close Banner

 We know the big question that will be asked by young princesses and knights alike, "When can we see the princesses?"
 No shock here — your best bet for a royal day is at Magic Kingdom!
 Nearly all the princesses can be found somewhere in the park (check out our guide to finding the princesses at Disney World).
 It's a perfect chance to get autographs, photos and royal hugs!
 If your young tadpoles want to dress up like their favorite princess, we recommend doing so on your Magic Kingdom day (along with a regular backup outfit, just in case).

-For the "Star Wars" Fans
+For the "Star Wars" Fans: Hollywood Studios

 Star Wars Month Disney World - Magic with Meg

-For the ultimate "Star Wars" experience, you have to devote a day to Hollywood Studios.
+For the ultimate "Star Wars" experience, you have to devote a day to Hollywood Studios!
 With the classic Star Tours attraction and the incredibly immersive Star Wars: Galaxy's Edge, your fellow Jedi or Sith won't want to leave.
 You can now pilot the fastest ship in the galaxy with Millennium Falcon: Smugglers Run and have a thrilling immersive experience escaping the First Order with Star Wars: Rise of the Resistance.
 You can spend hours just discovering all the incredible details this themed land has to offer.
 And be sure to stick around until park close!
 Seeing Batuu at night is a truly incredible experience.

 When planning ahead, consider reserving one of the special experiences.
 You can craft your own lightsaber at Savi's Workshop, build your own droid at Droid Depot and enjoy a drink at Oga's Cantina.
 Reservations are available 60 days in advance and often fill up quickly.
 Day-of availability is rare, so if these "Star Wars" experiences are a priority, make sure to book well ahead of time.

-For Families with Young Kids
+For Families with Young Kids: Magic Kingdom

 For families going to Disney World with small tadpoles, we recommend Magic Kingdom.
 It has the most kid-friendly rides and shows, and has the least amount of attractions with height requirements.
 It's always difficult when getting to a toadally awesome attraction, only to find out that the little one is not tall enough to ride.
 Magic Kingdom has so many elements that are perfect for all ages.
 There's even a designated area, Storybook Circus, just for the little ones.
 Here's to riding Dumbo five times!

-For the Lifelong Learner
+For the Lifelong Learner: EPCOT

 EPCOT Kidcot station at Germany

-One of our favorite things about EPCOT is that you can learn about different cultures from around the world in World Showcase, tadpoles and frog parents alike.
-Did you know the cast members working in the pavilions are Cultural Representatives, meaning they are actually from that country!
+One of our favorite things about EPCOT is that you can learn about different cultures from around the world in World Showcase.
+It's an experience both tadpoles and frog parents alike enjoy!
+Did you know the cast members working in the pavilions are Cultural Representatives?
+This means they are actually from that country!
 It's a great opportunity to learn about different ways of life.
 (And there are even Kidcot stations with fun tadpole-friendly activities in each pavilion!)
-Plus, you can't froget about EPCOT's festivals that hoppen year-round.
-We're always learning new things about horticulture, art, food and holiday traditions.
-Learn more about the World Showcase and Cultural Representatives in our complete guide!

 Different Ticket Options at Disney World